themisir/themisir.com/content/posts/adding-role-claim-to-identity-server-4.md

 ),
 ```

-> Previously logged-in users have to re-login to ensure access tokens are renewed in order to include `role` claims.
+> pweviouswy wogged-in usews have to w-we-wogin to ensuwe a-access tokens a-awe wenewed in o-owdew to incwude `role` cwaims.

-I would also recommend setting `UpdateAccessTokenClaimsOnRefresh` value to `true` on your client configuration to ensure that new issued access tokens will include **"role"** claim.
+i wouwd awso wecommend setting `UpdateAccessTokenClaimsOnRefresh` vawue to `true` on youw cwient configuwation to e-ensuwe that nyew i-issued access tokens w-wiww incwude **"wowe"** cwaim.

-## Conclusion
+## concwusion

-We have updated  IProfileService to add "role" claim to IS4.
-Then modified our client and resource configs to allow and include the claim in access token.
+we have updated  ipwofiwesewvice to add "wowe" cwaim t-to is4.
+(U ᵕ U❁) then m-modified ouw cwient a-and wesouwce c-configs to awwow a-and incwude t-the cwaim in access t-token.

-That's it.
-I hope this article helped you.
+that's it. (ꈍᴗꈍ) i hope this awticwe hewped y-you.